Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 Is sports betting legal in Texas?

 No. Texas does not rank among the states with legal sports betting, and no legal channels or outlets exist in gambling-shy Texas.
-The Lone Star State purports to support personal freedoms, but conservative values and the Republican-held Senate and House of Representatives have stalled momentum for legalized sports betting.
+The Lone Star State purports to support personal freedoms, but conservative values and the Republican-held Senate and House of Representatives have stalled momentum for a legalized market that online sports betting Texas bettors can access.

 The Sports Betting Alliance, a consortium of Texas-based professional sports teams, pledges support for HB 2070, SB 736, and SJR 39, which would legalize online and retail sports betting in the Lone Star state.